 The film aspires to simply but cinematically explore the cyclical nature of relationships as well as a rarely seen Lolita-like dynamic between two women.
 Equal parts psychological drama and sexual coming-of-age story, Clementine is a tense rumination on who to love and how to let go.

 Lara Jean Gallagher is a writer and director originally from rural Pennsylvania where she was raised on a steady stream of television, polka, processed food, and wooded warfare with her three sisters.
 Her work focuses on small towns, dysfunctional families, and the kind of humor and relationships that are only possible when everything else is screwed up.
-Her shorts and music videos have screened at SXSW, Palm Springs Shortfest, Mill Valley, Portland International, DC Shorts and online via Pitchfork, Spin, Rolling Stone and NPR, among others.
-Lara earned her Directing MFA (with honors!) from Columbia University and was named one of IFP’s 2015 Emerging Storytellers.
-She is currently living in Portland, Oregon and developing Clementine, with the support of the Venice Biennale College.
+Her shorts and music videos have screened at SXSW, Palm Springs Shortfest, Mill Valley, Portland International, DC Shorts, and online via Pitchfork, Spin, Rolling Stone, and NPR, among others.
+Lara earned her Directing M.F.A. from Columbia University and was named one of IFP’s 2015 Emerging Storytellers.
+She currently lives in Portland, Oregon and is in postproduction on her first feature film, "Clementine," with the support of the Venice Biennale College-Cinema and IFP.

 Kelly Ford is a Marketing Strategist based in Portland, OR.
 Originally hailing from Minnesota, she studied Art History and Sociology at the University of Wisconsin-Madison, before heading out west to purse a career as an Art Consultant.
 She spent five years in the art world; representing artists by curating and selling a diverse range of fine art to a dedicated clientele.
 In 2013, Kelly segued into a more focused role in marketing at creative agencies.
 As an Account Executive, she has managed marketing strategy and execution for global and boutique brands such as Adidas, Herschel Supply Co., Converse and Rapha Cycles.
-But her heart remains rooted in art, as she spends her nights and weekends helping to craft narratives and strategic planning across all media, and above all else, advocating for Creatives, Artists and Storytellers.
+Since 2017, she has been working full time as a PR and Marketing Strategist for creative projects; helping to craft narratives and strategic planning across all media to promote the work of Creatives, Artists and Storytellers.